WIttyJudge/gruvbox-material.nvim/README.md

+# Deprecated!

+This repo is being kept for historical purposes and may be deleted in the future.
+Use https://github.com/f4z3r/gruvbox-material.nvim instead.

 # Gruvbox Material Scheme

-THIS IS IN DEVELOPEMENT FOR NOW

 A port of [gruvbox-material](https://github.com/sainnhe/gruvbox-material) colorscheme for Neovim written in Lua.
 Supports both `dark` and `light` themes, based on configured background.